 I understand that despite having such an in-depth discussion on the actual possibility of turtles getting hurt due to stacking, some of you aren’t convinced.
 So, you might sincerely and willingly want to find a way to stop your group of turtles from piling up on each other.

 Fortunately, the solution to stop turtles stacking is pretty straightforward.

 They will stack to get the best basking spot.
 Also, they stack to receive the maximum warmth.
 You will need to effectively and practically find a way to help the turtles receive proper heat and the best basking spot.

 Thus, you should increase the basking area.
 When turtles find enough room for their basking, they won’t compete for the best locations.
 This way, they will stop stacking.
 Additionally, you may arrange multiple basking spots to prevent the piling of turtles.

-You should now have the appropriate and correct understanding on why do turtles stack.
+You should now have the appropriate and correct understanding of why turtles stack.
 It is an evolutionary advantage for them.
-They ride one over others to receive the most warmth and UV-rays in a crowded place.
+They ride one over the other to receive the most warmth and UV rays in a crowded place.

 Therefore, you should not worry about turtles’ injuries due to stacking.
 But you can still increase the basking spot to prevent stacking if you want.